dansuh17/segan-pytorch/README.md

 ## Data Preprocessing

 Use `data_preprocess.py` file to preprocess downloaded data.
+Adjust the file paths at the beginning of the file to properly locate the data files, output folder, etc.
 Uncomment functions in `__main__` to perform desired preprocessing stage.

+Data preprocessing consists of three main stages:
+1. Downsampling - downsample original audio files (48k) to sampling rate of 16000.
+2. Serialization - Splitting the audio files into 2^14-sample (about 1 second) snippets.
+3. Verification - whether it contains proper number of samples.

+Note that the second stage takes a fairly long time - more than an hour.

 ## Training

 `python model.py`

-Again, fix datapaths in `model.py` by your needs.
+Again, fix and adjust datapaths in `model.py` by your needs.
+Especially, provide accurate path to where serialized data are stored.